 Entry to Zion National Park

-There is a fee to enter Zion National Park, which is charged by car or per person for those with no vehicle and is valid for seven days.
+A fee to enter Zion National Park is charged by car or per person for those with no vehicle and is valid for seven days.
 See the Zion National Park site for more information.

 Accommodation and Camping in Zion National Park

 There are three campgrounds in Zion National Park, but only Watchman Campground is open all year round.
 If you are not planning on camping, the town of Springdale is closest to the Parks entrance.
 You can find a range of accommodation options for Springdale here.

 Holding the honour of America’s oldest national park, Yellowstone is unquestionably one of the best national parks in the USA.